Disney is Releasing 40 Translated Star Wars Novels in China to Build Fanbase

 Recent Comments

-- kellanved on Watch the First Trailer for HBO’s Stephen King Adaptation, The Outsider 1 min ago

-- rm on “No, you move” — Captain America: Civil War 15 mins ago
+- ChristopherLBennett on “No, you move” — Captain America: Civil War 21 mins ago

-- noblehunter on History and SFF Storytelling: A New Monthly Column 21 mins ago

-- Lark @ The Bookwyrm's Hoard on History and SFF Storytelling: A New Monthly Column 24 mins ago

-- noblehunter on “No, you move” — Captain America: Civil War 25 mins ago
+- Lisamarie on “No, you move” — Captain America: Civil War 28 mins ago

-- gadget on “No, you move” — Captain America: Civil War 26 mins ago
+- Eduardo Jencarelli on “No, you move” — Captain America: Civil War 29 mins ago

+- Nina on “No, you move” — Captain America: Civil War 1 hour ago

-- David Muszynski on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 29 mins ago
+- Raskos on Adding Complexity to Pulp: The Sinister Mystery of the Mesmerizing Girl by Theodora Goss 2 hours ago

-- BonHed on “No, you move” — Captain America: Civil War 30 mins ago
+- krad on “No, you move” — Captain America: Civil War 3 hours ago

-- andrewrm on “No, you move” — Captain America: Civil War 32 mins ago
+- Tracy Winchester on “No, you move” — Captain America: Civil War 3 hours ago

-- Jens Alfke on Hot Girl Summer Is Over, Long Live Hot Nerd Fall 42 mins ago
+- ChristopherLBennett on Paul Dano Cast as Riddler for The Batman, Jonah Hill Drops Out 3 hours ago